20 steps to increase the odds

 16. Eat fish

-Enjoying fish two to three times a week can reduce your chance of contracting coronary heart disease by up to 30 percent as well as contributing to reducing your risk of other factors such as diabetes, Alzheimer's, asthma and so on.
+Eating fish two to three times a week can reduce your chance of contracting coronary heart disease by up to 30 percent as well as help you reduce your risk of other factors such as diabetes, Alzheimer’s, stroke and asthma.

 17. Keep working

-It has been proven that people who stay active in their jobs, or volunteer work, live longer.
-Playing an active part in your community when you are retired, will keep your life fulfilling, to the end.
+It has been proven that people who stay active in their jobs, or voluntary work, live longer.
+Playing an active part in your community when you’re retired, will keep your life meaningful, to the end.

 Reading books exercises your brain, and a well-exercised brain tends to be less prone to Alzheimer's disease.
 Going back to school to acquire new skill sets and knowledge makes you mentally active and disciplined.
 Demographic studies across the globe have consistently found that the more years you spend in school, the longer would be your life span.